flycheck/flycheck/doc/manual/api.rst

 =========

 Flycheck errors are represented by the CL structure :cl-struct:`flycheck-error`.
-@xref{Structures, , , cl}, for information about CL structures.
+See `CL Structures`_ for more information about CL structures.

 .. cl-struct:: flycheck-error